Skip navigation

 Injuries covered under workers' compensation

-Injuries addressed by a workers’ comp policy are not covered by commercial auto insurance.
+Injuries addressed by a workers’ comp policy are not covered by Commercial Auto insurance.

 Hired and non-owned vehicles

 Only vehicles listed on the policy are covered.
 Temporary rental vehicles are covered if your listed vehicle is being repaired, serviced, or suffered a total loss.
 If you get a replacement vehicle for a vehicle that is listed on the policy, you have 30 days from when you buy it to replace it on our policy.
 Other vehicles that you may rent or use are not covered by this policy.
-For example, employee-owned vehicles or borrowed vehicles are not covered, but hired/non-owned coverage can be added to a general liability policy or business owners policy (BOP) to cover those vehicles.
+For example, employee-owned vehicles or borrowed vehicles are not covered, but hired/non-owned coverage can be added to a General Liability policy or Business Owners Policy (BOP) to cover those vehicles.

 This is a partial list of exclusions.
 Our insurance experts can provide more details.